George Elias

-George A. Elias is a Filipino politician who served as the Vice Mayor of Taguig, Philippines from 2004 until 2013.
+George A. Elias (born 1959) is a Filipino politician who served as the Vice Mayor of Taguig, Philippines from 2004 until 2013.
 He is also the former President of Taguig City University.

 Profile

 In 2001–2004, he was Consultant of Legal & Legislative Affairs.
 In 1995–2001, he was Municipal Councilor of Taguig and Secretary of Municipal Council of Taguig.
 He has Bachelor of Science in Industrial Engineering from Mapua Institute of Technology and Bachelor of Law from Jose Rizal University.